Scalar extension Hopf algebroids: Preliminaries

 \end{definition}

-Axioms (\ref{a2}), (\ref{a3}) and (\ref{a4}) from Definition \ref{lrydma} together comprise the axioms for $(L,\btr,\rho)$ being a \emph{left-right Yetter-Drinfeld module} over $H$, and likewise, from Definition \ref{rlydma} for $(R,\btl,\lambda)$ being a \emph{right-left Yetter-Drinfeld module} over $H$.
-Morphisms of Yetter-Drinfeld $H$-modules are $H$-module morphisms which are also $H$-comodule morphisms.
-Left-right Yetter-Drinfeld $H$-modules form a category ${}_H\mathcal{Y}\mathcal{D}^H$ carrying canonical monoidal structure with a pre-braiding \cite{radfordtowber}, which is invertible (that is, a braiding) if $H$ is a Hopf algebra.
-Likewise, there is a pre-braided monoidal cate\-gory ${}^H\mathcal{Y}\mathcal{D}_H$ of right-left Yetter-Drinfeld $H$-modules.
+Axioms (\ref{a2}), (\ref{a3}) and (\ref{a4}) from Definition \ref{lrydma} together comprise the axioms for $(L,\btr,\rho)$ being a \emph{left-right Yetter--Drinfeld module} over $H$, and likewise, from Definition \ref{rlydma} for $(R,\btl,\lambda)$ being a \emph{right-left Yetter--Drinfeld module} over $H$.
+Morphisms of Yetter--Drinfeld $H$-modules are $H$-module morphisms which are also $H$-comodule morphisms.
+Left-right Yetter--Drinfeld $H$-modules form a category ${}_H\mathcal{Y}\mathcal{D}^H$ carrying canonical monoidal structure with a pre-braiding \cite{radfordtowber}, which is invertible (that is, a braiding) if $H$ is a Hopf algebra.
+Likewise, there is a pre-braided monoidal cate\-gory ${}^H\mathcal{Y}\mathcal{D}_H$ of right-left Yetter--Drinfeld $H$-modules.
 If $H$ is a Hopf algebra with an invertible antipode, these two categories are equivalent.
-In more detail, if $H$ is a Hopf algebra with an antipode $S$, a left $H$-action~$\blacktriangleright$ on $M$ induces a right $H$-action~$\blacktriangleleft$ by $ m\blacktriangleleft h = S(h)\blacktriangleright m$.
-Similarly, left $H$-coactions can be induced from right ones by $m_{[-1]}\otimes m_{[0]} = S(m_{[1]})\otimes m_{[0]}$.
-If $S$ is invertible, the same identities also define left actions from right actions and right coactions from left coactions.
-These cor\-res\-pon\-den\-ces (with identity on morphisms) induce equivalence of monoidal categories ${}^H\mathcal{Y}\mathcal{D}_H\cong {}_H\mathcal{Y}\mathcal{D}^H$ for any Hopf algebra $H$ with an invertible antipode.
+In more detail, if $H$ is a Hopf algebra with an antipode $S$, a left Hopf $H$-action~$\blacktriangleright$ on algebra $A$ induces a right Hopf $H$-action~$\blacktriangleleft$ on $A^\op$ by $ a\blacktriangleleft h = S(h)\blacktriangleright a$.
+Similarly, right $H$-coactions on $A$ with comodule algebra property can be induced from left ones on $A^\op$ by $a_{[0]}\otimes a_{[1]} = a_{[0]} \otimes S(a_{[-1]})$.
+If $S$ is invertible, the same identities also define left actions from right actions and left coactions from right coactions.
+These cor\-res\-pon\-den\-ces induce equivalence of monoidal categories ${}^H\mathcal{Y}\mathcal{D}_H\cong {}_H\mathcal{Y}\mathcal{D}^H$ for any Hopf algebra $H$ with an invertible antipode.

 Axioms (\ref{a1}), (\ref{a2}) and (\ref{a5}) from Definition \ref{lrydma} together say that $(L,\btr)$ is a \emph{left module algebra} over $H$.
 Given any left module algebra $(L,\btr)$ over $H$, the vector space $L\otimes H$ carries a structure of an associative $\genfd$-algebra with multiplication bilinearly extending formula